sseg/wordle/README.md

 $ python wordle.py word apple my-bot.play
 ```

-To test your bot against a dictionary:
+To test your bot against a wordlist:

 ```
 $ python wordle.py wordlist wordlist.txt my-bot.play
 ```

 To write a bot, write a function `play` in a python file that takes a
-string `state`. `state` is a looks like this:
+string `state`. `state` looks like:

 ```2 abcd123 adept 31221```

-This is guess #2, the secret word has a hash of `abcd123`, your last guess was `adept`, the first letter was correct, the third and fourth letters are in the wrong place (the secret was "apple").
+This is guess #2, the secret word has a hash of `abcd123`, your last guess was `adept`, the first letter was correct (indicated by a `3`), the third and fourth letters are in the wrong place (`2`), and the second and fifth letters do not appear in the secret word (`1`); here the secret was "apple".

 To "score" your bot:

 ```
-$ python wordle.py wordlist sowpods-short.txt bot-random-word.play | grep WORD | tail
+$ python wordle.py wordlist sowpods-sample.txt bot-random-word.play | grep WORD | tail
 WORD	17	4770	393284	23134.352941	nasalizations
 WORD	18	68531	461815	25656.388889	nasalize
 WORD	19	24740	486555	25608.157895	nasalized